 No worship at the Manakula Vinayagar Temple is complete for a devotee without getting Lakshmi's blessings.

 The shifting also led to a controversy with many organisations petitioning Narayanasamy to ensure Lakshmi’s return to the temple.
-On 16 July, the the elephant would return in a couple of days time after her rejuvenation.
+On 16 July, the Chief Minister said the elephant would return in a couple of days time after her rejuvenation.

 Lakshmi’s housing in the KVK premises also led to allegations, especially by the Chief Minister’s Parliamentary Secretary that the elephant was unsafe there due to presence of snakes and other insects.